George Gascón: Assistant Chief of Police

-In 2003, he was sworn in as Assistant Chief of the Los Angeles Police Department under Chief William Bratton.
+In 2003, he was sworn in as assistant chief of the Los Angeles Police Department under Bratton.
 In 2004, Gascón oversaw the daily operations of the department.
-William Bratton credited Gascón with helping reduce the rate of violent crime in Los Angeles at that time.
+Bratton credited Gascón with helping reduce the rate of violent crime in Los Angeles at that time.

 Mesa Chief of Police

 In 2006, Gascón was hired as Chief of Police for the Mesa Police Department.
-Gascón had frequent clashes with Maricopa County Sheriff Joe Arpaio over immigration sweeps allegedly targeting Latinos.
-Arpaio regularly conducted saturation patrols and immigration sweeps, targeting Latino neighborhoods and day laborers.
+Gascón had frequent clashes with Maricopa County Sheriff Joe Arpaio over illegal immigration sweeps allegedly targeting Latinos.
+Arpaio regularly conducted saturation patrols and illegal immigration sweeps, targeting Latino neighborhoods and day laborers.
 Arpaio allegedly stopped cars with Latino drivers or passengers to check their immigration status.
 Gascón condemned the policies and tactics of Arpaio and his deputies, and actively worked to protect the Latino community in Mesa.
-He testified at a 2009 Congressional hearing regarding the civil rights abuses committed by state and local police functioning as federal immigration agents.
+He testified at a 2009 congressional hearing regarding the civil rights abuses committed by state and local police functioning as federal immigration agents.

 Gascón served as chief of the Mesa, Arizona police department from 2006 to 2009.

 San Francisco Chief of Police

 Gascón served as San Francisco Police Department chief from August 2009 to January 2011, succeeding Heather Fong.
 He was replaced by Greg Suhr.
 In 2009, San Francisco saw a significant drop in homicides, falling from 96 in 2008 to 45 in 2009.
 At the time, Gascón attributed the dramatic drop in homicides to the policies enacted by his predecessor.
 Between 2009 and 2011, (reported) violent crime decreased in San Francisco by 3%.

 In March 2010, Gascón made remarks about San Francisco's susceptibility to terrorism by the "Middle Eastern community" that upset Arab-Americans.
-Several San Francisco police officers accused Gascón of calling African-Americans "those people" in "a derogatory way."
+Several San Francisco police officers accused Gascón of calling African Americans "those people" in "a derogatory way."
 Gascón denied making those remarks.

 San Francisco District Attorney

-In 2011, in his last act as Mayor of San Francisco, Gavin Newsom appointed Gascón as San Francisco District Attorney, filling the seat vacated by Kamala Harris.
+In 2011, in his last act as Mayor of San Francisco, Gavin Newsom appointed Gascón as San Francisco District Attorney, filling the job vacated by Kamala Harris.
 Gascón was subsequently elected in his own right in November 2011, and again in 2015.
 In 2018, Gascón announced that he would not be seeking re-election, citing his need to care for his mother in Los Angeles.
 He resigned from his San Francisco District Attorney position in October 2019.

 Bail reform

 Gascón advocated for the end of cash bail.
 Gascón brought the Public Safety Assessment (PSA) tool to San Francisco to assist courts in making bail decisions more equitably.
-Initial results indicate that for the 15 months following the implementation of the PSA tool, only 6% of defendants released went on to commit a new crime while awaiting trial, roughly half the rate observed during a similarly recorded period of time in 2006 during which cash bail was used exclusively to determine which defendants were released awaiting trial.
+Initial results indicate that for the 15 months following the implementation of the PSA tool, only 6% of defendants released went on to commit a new crime while awaiting trial, roughly half the rate observed during a similarly recorded period of time in 2006 during which cash bail was used exclusively to determine which defendants were released awaiting trial, according to self reported statistics provided by the DA’s office.